 - 4.1.2.
 Successfully complete all the requirements listed in section 4.3. - 4.1.3.
 Engage in full-time law study for six semesters in residence, as described in section 4.5. - 4.1.4.
 Achieve a minimum cumulative GPA of 2.000.
 See also section 4.6. - 4.1.5.
 Complete the course of study for the degree no earlier than 24 months and no later than 84 months after the student has commenced law study at the Law School or at any law school from which the Law School has accepted transfer credit.
 The dean may waive the 84-month requirement for extraordinary circumstances. - 4.2.
 CREDIT HOURS.
-A "credit hour" is an amount of work that reasonably approximates 700 minutes of classroom or direct faculty instruction and 1680 minutes of out-of-class student work, or at least an equivalent amount of work for activities such as simulation courses, field placements and externships, clinical, co-curricular, directed readings and other academic work.
+A "credit hour" is an amount of work that reasonably approximates not less than fifty minutes of classroom or direct faculty instruction and two hours of out-of-class student work per week for fifteen weeks (including one week for exams), or at least an equivalent amount of work for activities such as simulation courses, field placements and externships, clinical, co-curricular, directed readings and other academic work.